 The molecular design of target macromolecules, synthesis and the separation, purification and characterisation of the polymers.
 The principles of polymerisation dynamics and kinetics are other important aspects.

-The physical chemistry of process water and wastewater treatment with special emphasis on membrane technology and its application in cleaner technology.
+The physical chemistry of processes in water and wastewater treatment with special emphasis on membrane technology and its application in developing sustainable solutions.

 This is a full-time study programme, which is characterised by problem based project work in groups.
 You will be working closely with other students most of the time, and you are required to be present at the university on a daily basis and spend a vast majority of your day there.

 In your semester projects, you and your project group study complex chemical issues, that challenge you to use all of your collected knowledge to come up with possible solutions.
 You are encouraged to occasionally collaborate with external organisations and businesses in your projects to get an idea of the work processes and current issues in the industry.
 This will prepare you for your own work life after you graduate.